 Homemade Pico de Gallo (aka salsa Fresca) is an easy, fresh, 5 ingredient dip and side.
 This pico de gallo recipe is perfect with chips, tacos, fajitas, or even spooned over chicken or fish!

 Table of contents

 Whether we’re enjoying it as a garnish, side, dip, sauce, etc., there’s a salsa for all occasions!
-Salsa guacamole gets us through those avocado cravings, black bean salsa is filled with protein-rich beans and corn, and peach salsa is wonderful for those hotter months, but this Pico de Gallo recipe is a true classic; perfect for pairing with all your favorite dishes year-round!
+Salsa guacamole gets us through those avocado cravings, black bean and corn salsa is filled with protein-rich beans and corn, and fresh peach salsa is wonderful for those hotter months, but this Pico de Gallo recipe is a true classic; perfect for pairing with all your favorite dishes year-round!

 What Is Pico de Gallo?

 Pico de Gallo is a Mexican salsa recipe.
 It is also called “salsa fresca” or “salsa cruda”.
 It literally means “rooster’s beak”- supposedly because it is eaten pinched between the thumb and forefinger, like a beak.